 Quarterly Webinar Replay

-During the webinar, Chris Zand moderated a discussion about recent market activity and trends, portfolio positioning, and the investment team’s outlook.
+During the webinar, Chris Zand moderated a discussion about recent market activity and trends, the implications of President Trump’s new tariff policies, portfolio positioning, and the outlook for the remainder of 2025.

 Transcript